Dry Skin in Babies

 Other reasons why your baby might have dry skin include:

 - The environment they are in is too cold, too hot, or too dry.
 The environment affects the skin of your baby more than it affects your skin.
 It takes away the precious moisture in your baby’s skin.
 Such an environment could be caused by using a heater during the winter months or using an air conditioner during the summer months.

 - Bathing your baby too much will strip her skin of the extra oils and moisture she needs to stay hydrated.

 There are many steps you can take to help your baby’s skin stay hydrated.
 Dry skin remedies for babies can be found right at your home without having to make a trip to the doctor.

-Use a moisturizer.
-If you notice that your baby’s skin has dry patches of skin with flaking, then you must start using a moisturizer at least twice a day.
-There are many moisturizers in the market that cater especially to babies.
+Use a moisturiser: If you notice that your baby’s skin has dry patches of skin with flaking, then you must start using a moisturiser at least twice a day.
+There are many moisturisers in the market that cater especially to babies.
 Be sure to get advice from your doctor on which baby cream to use.
-Never use moisturizers made for adults as they have chemicals in the composition that will be harmful to your baby’s sensitive skin.
-In addition to using baby moisturizer, you can use baby soap to correct the dryness of the skin.
+Never use moisturisers made for adults, as they have chemicals in the composition that will be harmful to your baby’s sensitive skin.
+In addition to using a baby moisturiser, you can use baby soap to correct the dryness of the skin.

 Oil Massage: Using olive oil or baby oil for a daily massage, or applying it topically to dry patches, effectively moisturises the baby’s skin.
 This helps protect against dry skin.

 Use Petroleum Jelly: Thick and protective, petroleum jelly helps combat dryness by locking in the moisture of the skin.
 You can apply a thin layer to the dry patches of skin.

 Use Calendula: Calendula, which is a skin-friendly herb, when mixed with coconut oil, becomes an effective remedy for dry skin.
 You can use this in consultation with the doctor especially if the baby is suffering from eczema.